Stock market today: Wall Street is mixed ahead of updates on U.S. shoppers

 The two-year Treasury yield, which more closely tracks expectations for the Fed, ticked up to 4.00% from 3.99%.

 High interest rates have meant particular pain for some smaller- and mid-sized banks.
-They’re pulling away customers, who are moving their deposits to money-market funds and other options that are paying higher yields.
-High rates are also knocking down the value of investments banks made when rates were lower.
+Customers are leaving to park their deposits in money-market funds and other options that are paying higher yields.
+High rates are meanwhile knocking down the value of investments that banks made when rates were lower.

 The pressures have already caused three high-profile bank failures since March, and Wall Street has been on the hunt for other potential weak links.